How to Write a Book Name Correctly: Guidelines

 When writing the names of books, a few common errors can detract from the professionalism and correctness of your document.
 Recognizing these mistakes ensures that your written communication remains clear and respectful towards authors' intellectual property.

 2. Inconsistent Capitalization: One frequent mistake involves erroneous capitalization of prepositions, conjunctions, or articles within titles when they should not be capitalized according to style rules.
-For example, in APA style only capitalize words with four letters or more unless they are at the beginning of a title or subtitle.
+For example, it's The Catcher in the Rye, not The Catcher In The Rye.
+However, if a small word is the first or last word of the title, it should be capitalized: A Tale of Two Cities, not a Tale of Two Cities.

 Using Book Names in Sentences